platformsh/platformsh-docs/src/configuration/services/postgresql.md

 ## Downgrading

 Downgrading is not supported.
-If you want, for whatever reason, to downgrade you should dump to SQL.
-Remove the service.
-Recreate the service and import your dump.
+If you want, for whatever reason, to downgrade you should dump to SQL, remove the service, recreate the service, and import your dump.